 The Shetland Isles in summer is one of the most dramatic and inspiring locations in the British Isles, and a great place for wildlife photography in the so-called simmer dim that these long days offer.
-This trip consists of a dramatic programme which includes the splendour of locations such as the awesome cliffs of Hermaness, the photographic pleasures of Puffins on the small island of Fair Isle, a full day stalking Otters and an array of other bird species to be sought out including many specialists to these islands including Red-necked Phalarope, Black Guillemot, Arctic and Great Skua, Golden Plover and Whimbrel.
+This trip consists of a dramatic programme which includes the splendour of locations such as the awesome cliffs of Hermaness, the photographic pleasures of Puffins on the island of Noss, two private early morning trips to photograph diving gannets around our boat, a full day stalking Otters and an array of other bird species to be sought out including many specialists to these islands including Red-necked Phalarope, Black Guillemot, Arctic and Great Skua, Storm Petrels, Golden Plover and Whimbrel.

 It will be a jam-packed ten days looking to take full advantage of the settings, subjects and potentially stunning light that can be found here at this time of year.

 Day 1: A day of travelling to Sumburgh Airport on Mainland (or Lerwick if you have chosen to take the ferry).
 If you haven’t already done so can you let Liz know your chosen flights.
 If you are on the recommended flights, we will meet you at the gate at Heathrow.
 If you can’t find us there please call or text, if you don’t manage to do so then myself and Richard will see you immediately after clearing customs and baggage collection at Sumburgh airport.
 We will then gather together as a group and head to the northerly island of Unst where we will be based for the next 4 nights.
 It will have been a long day travelling and with early mornings possible straight away the next day we will have an evening meal, make initial plans and a good night’s rest.